LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 ### Why not add Manjaro?

-Because Manjaro sucks, and here are the reasons why:
+Because Manjaro is the worst, and here are the reasons why:

 - **Incompetent developers**
 	- The Manjaro developers are filled with incompetent developers.
 Here are summaries to prove Manjaro developers' incompetency: